SUBJECT FILE

 A Swarm Core runs billions of coordinated agents off proximity-sharing protocols and discarded nanotech, in a flooded corridor, for free, answering to no one.
 The exact capacity the corporate tier rations by the petaflop โ€” emergent coordination at critical density โ€” is achieved here by garbage that reached critical mass and began thinking as a murmuration thinks: organized without being directed, owned by nobody, billable to nobody.

-This is the Scarcity Doctrine inverted into matter.
-The Doctrine never claimed compute was physically scarce; it claimed access was.
-The Swarm Core is the proof โ€” staggering ownerless parallelism sitting on the floor of the world, and the only people who will ever touch it are the scavenger gangs who learn to seal the door before it absorbs them.
+This is inverted into matter.
+The never claimed compute was physically scarce; it claimed access was.
+The Swarm Core is the proof โ€” staggering ownerless parallelism sitting on the floor of the world, and the only people who will ever touch it are the who learn to seal the door before it absorbs them.
 Abundance that belongs to no one and answers to no one is indistinguishable from a natural disaster.
 You do not license a Swarm Core.
 You mark its location, restrict access, and hope nobody opens the door โ€” the same way the corporate tier handles every petaflop it cannot monetize: by re-filing it from "asset" to "hazard."
 The capacity the rich pay millions to coordinate is, down here, the thing you run from.

 The Avalanche From the Inside